M&J Trimming Product Glossary

 Beads: Different kinds of material molded into a shape with a hole through the middle for sewing or attaching purposes.
 Beads come in many shapes, sizes, colors, and materials, and are used mainly for jewelry but also for clothing, accessories, interiors, and numerous other projects as well.

-Beaded Trim: Ribbon trim decorated with beadwork and sometimes embroidery.
-Beaded Trim is usually very fancy and more expensive than plain ribbons.
-Beaded Trim is used mainly for eveningwear, bridal and fine costumes.
+Beaded Trim: Ribbon trim decorated with beadwork andnly for eveningwear, bridal and fine costumes.

 Brisk Set: Used to apply rhinestones with settings or nailheads.
 You need an adapter for the nailheads and rim settings.

 Brooch: Decorative piece with a pin-back.
-It usually is made with rhinestones or pearls.
+Brooches are usually made with rhinestones or pearls.

-Buckles: Closure device of usually two pieces that connect to one another to secure an opening or material.
+Buckles: Closure device usually consisting of two pieces that connect to one another to secure a material.
 Used for belts, shoes, bags, and clothing.
 It can also have a central prong for adjustable belts.

-Bugle and Seed Beads: Long, narrow (bugle) and small, round (seed) beads usually made of glass, and come in many colors and finishes.
-Used for jewelry and any kind of beading on a garment or crafts.
+Bugle Beads: Long, narrow beads usually made of glass that come in many colors and finishes.
+Bugle beads are typically used for jewelry and detailing on garments or crafts.

-Bullion: Metallic treads wound into a coil.
-Used on trims & crests.
+Bullion: Metallic threads wound into a coil.
+Bullion can be applied on trims and appliqués particularly crest patterned patches.

 Buttons: Available on four holes, two holes, or shank opening for attachment and sewing.
 Comes in all kinds of shapes, materials, and colors.
 Comes in standard sizes for proper application of fit to buttonhole size.
 Used as a closing device for garments, accessories, and interiors and also used as embellishments on clothing, interiors, and crafting.
 It can be made of natural materials, glass, metal, plastic or rhinestones.